-Cub Scouts is a program for boys and girls from kindergarten through fifth grade.
-Scouts BSA teaches practical skills while having fun, focusing on character development and enhancing their community spirit.
-Cub Scouts are made up of Dens. (groups for each grade).
+Cub Scouts is a program for kindergartners through fifth graders of both boys and girls.
+Scouts BSA teaches while having fun, focusing on character development, teaching practical skills and enhancing their community spirit.
+Cub Scouts are made up of Den's (groups of Scouts) for each grade.
 They meet once a week during the school year and then get together for a Pack meeting once a month to show what they've learned and receive their awards.
-There are two Cub Scout packs in Burrillville, contact information below:
+At this time, there is only one Cub Scout pack in town.